 The Klarna Shipping Assistant obtains shipping options from the Integrator by calling

 POST /shippingoptions every time the user updates their cart or address information.
-This call must be authenticated using the bearer token obtained in step 1.
+This call must be authenticated using the bearer token obtained previously, as described in the Authorization section.

 You can test a Shipping API implementation and see how the shipping selector looks in our test tool, Shipwreck.
 This is an example request from Shipwreck:

 To enhance the shipping experience, we added shipping attributes to the order and order line level.
-These attributes, just like the rest of the order information, will be passed on to the shipping API.
-The attributes can be used to set the rules which shipping options should be shown.
+Like the rest of the order information, these attributes will be passed on to the shipping API.
+The attributes can be used to set the rules about which shipping options should be shown.

-This is an example response from an Integrator (adapted from our test integration, Ghostship):
+The following is a response example from an Integrator (adapted from our test integration tool, Ghostship):

 delivery-address- Delivery to door / address.
-Final selected option will contain an address, and can contain a timeslot.
+The final selected option will contain an address and can contain a timeslot.

 pickup-box- Delivery to a pickup locker/box.
-Final selected option will contain a location.
+The final selected option will contain a location.

 pickup-point- Delivery to a pickup point.
-Final selected option will contain a location.
+The final selected option will contain a location.

 pickup-merchant-store- Delivery to a merchant store for pickup.
-Final selected option will contain a location.
+The final selected option will contain a location.

 postal- Delivery of a package/letter using the postal network.